Haleshot/Competitive-Programming/Codechef/README.md

 The repository is structured as follows:

-Apologies for the confusion.
-Here are the first 50 entries with the added "CodeChef Solution Link" column:

 | Serial Number | Problem Statement Title | Tools Used          | Repository Link                                                                                                            | CodeChef Solution Link                                                                                   |
 |---------------|------------------------|---------------------|----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|